 Once a cell layer, for example the outermost layer or epidermis, is formed stereotypic cell divisions are oriented along the plane of the epidermis.
 This two-dimensional or planar growth maintains the cell layer.
 How do cells of the cell layer coordinate their behavior correspondingly and what mechanisms suppress uncoordinated growth resulting in ectopic outgrowths?

 Arabidopsis integuments represent an attractive model to study the regulation of planar growth.
 They are lateral determinate tissues of the ovule and the progenitors of the seed coat.
 Each of the two integuments exhibits a stereotypic mode of development resulting in a simple two-layered laminar architecture.

 We could show that the AGC-type protein kinase UNICORN (UCN) suppresses ectopic growth and maintains planar growth in integuments of ovules and in the epidermis of other organs (Enugutti et.al., 2012, Enugutti and Schneitz, 2013).
 Our results indicate that proper control of adaxial-abaxial polarity is required for correct growth suppression during planar development.
+More recently, we could show an interaction of UCN with PDK1, a central regulator of AGC kinases (Scholz et.al.
+2019).
+In this rather unusual case, however, UCN seems to be regulating PDK1.
 We are currently identifying novel components in UCN-signaling to elucidate further UCN-mediated planar growth control in plants.